dotnet/docs-maui/docs/user-interface/pages/contentpage.md

 <xref:Microsoft.Maui.Controls.ContentPage> defines the following properties:

-- `Content` property, of type <xref:Microsoft.Maui.Controls.View>, which defines the view that represents the page's content.
+- <xref:Microsoft.Maui.Controls.ContentPage.Content> property, of type <xref:Microsoft.Maui.Controls.View>, which defines the view that represents the page's content.
-- `HideSoftInputOnTapped`, of type `bool`, which indicates whether tapping anywhere on the page will cause the soft input keyboard to hide if it's visible.
+- <xref:Microsoft.Maui.Controls.ContentPage.HideSoftInputOnTapped>, of type `bool`, which indicates whether tapping anywhere on the page will cause the soft input keyboard to hide if it's visible.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be the target of data bindings, and styled.